vantagecompute/helm-sdkpy/docusaurus/docs/examples/error-handling.md

 # Error Handling

-Learn how to handle errors robustly in helmpy applications.
+Learn how to handle errors robustly in helm-sdkpy applications.

 ## Exception Hierarchy

-helmpy provides a hierarchy of exceptions:
+helm-sdkpy provides a hierarchy of exceptions:

 ```python
 HelmError                    # Base exception